dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribute/getting-started/commit-changes.md

 ---
-title: '6.
-Commit changes'
+title: 'Commit changes'
-order: 5
+order: 6
 ---

-## 6. Commit changes
+## Commit changes

 Commit your change and create a _Pull Request_ to the `origin/main` branch.
 Check out the [Git convention](/contribute/style-guides/git) for how to commit and make _Pull Request_.